PrayujaTeli/Blog/negation.md

 ### [Pronouns, possession, negation](https://Prayuja-Teli.github.io/Blog/negation)<br/>

 Pronouns are used in place of a noun we already know, so we do not have to repeat names.<br/>
-Eg:<br/>

 ### Subject,Object,Reflexive
-<br/>Subject: Subjective pronouns are the simplest form of the pronoun, used to replace the name of a subject, instead of repeating a noun.
+<br/>Subject: Subjective pronouns are the simplest form of the pronoun, used to replace the name of a subject, instead of repeating a noun.<br/>
 They are I, you, he, she, it, we, they, He.
-<br/>Object: When a pronoun is used in place of a noun that is the object of a sentence, we use the object form of pronouns.
-These are me, you, him, her, it, us, them, him.
+<br/>Object: When a pronoun is used in place of a noun that is the object of a sentence, we use the object form of pronouns. <br/>These are me, you, him, her, it, us, them, him.
 <br/>Reflexive: Reflexive pronouns are used in special cases where the subject and object are the same, to demonstrate that an action is being done by the subject to the subject.
-For example, to wash yourself.
+<br/>For example, to wash yourself.
 These pronouns replace the object and are: myself, yourself, himself, herself, itself, ourselves, themselves,himself.

 <br/> ### My vs Mine
 my is a possessive adjective and mine is a possessive pronoun.
 So, this means you use my where you already have a noun (such as question) and want to indicate ownership.
 Like with all pronouns, you use mine in place of another noun when it's understood what's being discussed.